Children's ombudsman: Ireland

 Emily Logan became Ireland’s first Ombudsman for Children in March 2004, following the passage of the Ombudsman for Children Act 2002.
 The main areas of work of the Office of the Children's Ombudsman (OCO) are complaints handling; communication and participation; and research and policy.
 The OCO is a member of the British and Irish Network of Ombudsmen and Children’s Commissioners (BINOCC).

-Italy

-Law number 112 of 12 July 2011 set up an Ombudsman for childhood and adolescence as an independent institute.

 Kazakhstan

 Kazakhstan created the office of Ombudsman for Children’s Rights on 8 April 2016.
 Presidential decree was issued on 25 March 2016, appointing Deputy of the Majilis of the Kazakh Parliament Zagipa Baliyeva as Children's Rights Ombudsman of the Republic of Kazakhstan.